Instrumental Access 2020

 The drugs that we rely on to fight bacterial infections--ranging from strep throat and urinary tract infections to tuberculosis and leprosy--are becoming less effective every year.
 There are few candidates available to replace them.

-Victorien Tamègnon Dougnon, PhD, wants to stop antibiotic resistance in its tracks.
+Victorien Tamègnon Dougnon, PhD, (right) wants to stop antibiotic resistance in its tracks.

 As a senior lecturer of microbiology and a founding member of the Research Unit in Applied Microbiology and Pharmacology of Natural Substances at UAC, he studies the ways antibiotic resistance genes spread through bacteria in the environment.